Crucifying Julian Assange

 The Democratic Party—seeking to blame its election defeat on Russian “interference” rather than the grotesque income inequality, the betrayal of the working class, the loss of civil liberties, the deindustrialization and the corporate coup d’état that the party helped orchestrate—attacks Assange as a traitor, although he is not a U.S. citizen.
 Nor is he a spy.
 He is not bound by any law I am aware of to keep U.S. government secrets.
 He has not committed a crime.
 Now, stories in newspapers that once published material from WikiLeaks focus on his allegedly slovenly behavior—not evident during my visits with him—and how he is, in the words of The Guardian, “an unwelcome guest” in the embassy.
 The vital issue of the rights of a publisher and a free press is ignored in favor of snarky character assassination.

-Assange was granted asylum in the embassy in 2012 to avoid extradition to Sweden to answer questions about sexual offense charges that were eventually dropped.
+Assange was granted asylum in the embassy in 2012 to avoid extradition to Sweden to answer questions about sexual offense allegations that were eventually dropped.
 Assange feared that once he was in Swedish custody he would be extradited to the United States.
 The British government has said that, although he is no longer wanted for questioning in Sweden, Assange will be arrested and jailed for breaching his bail conditions if he leaves the embassy.

 WikiLeaks and Assange have done more to expose the dark machinations and crimes of the American Empire than any other news organization.
 Assange, in addition to exposing atrocities and crimes committed by the United States military in our endless wars and revealing the inner workings of the Clinton campaign, made public the hacking tools used by the CIA and the National Security Agency, their surveillance programs and their interference in foreign elections, including in the French elections.
 He disclosed the conspiracy against British Labour Party leader Jeremy Corbyn by Labour members of Parliament.
 And WikiLeaks worked swiftly to save Edward Snowden, who exposed the wholesale surveillance of the American public by the government, from extradition to the United States by helping him flee from Hong Kong to Moscow.
 The Snowden leaks also revealed, ominously, that Assange was on a U.S. “manhunt target list.”